 The goal of this public health initiative is to distribute pills that treat parasitic infection by worms to children throughout India.
 One day each year, these pills are distributed through government-run public schools, which make up about 60% of India’s schools.
-The remainder of children in India attend private schools.
+The remainder of the children in India attend private schools.

 In his research, Beeli compared outcomes of the initiative between public and private schools by examining children’s education attainments and commented on how these differences affected the impact of national deworming day.
 He found that deworming day has a huge positive impact.

-“The results speak to the importance of large scale public health programs and their ability to fight infectious diseases that can be hugely effective and lead to much better outcomes that aren’t necessarily even health related,” Beeli says.
+“The results speak to the importance of large-scale public health programs and their ability to fight infectious diseases that can be hugely effective and lead to much better outcomes that aren’t necessarily even health-related,” Beeli says.
 “I saw strong evidence for the importance of good government in both international development and health programs.”

 Beeli was able to conduct his research through the Georgetown University Initiative on Innovation, Development and Evaluation (GUI2DE) on campus.
 He recommends that any students interested in research be in contact with professors, read the latest research and take classes that will develop applicable skills.

 The senior says that this study aligns with his future career ambitions to conduct research in international development and that his time at Georgetown has exposed him to various opportunities that will prove useful post-graduation.

 “I have been able to make great connections with international development groups like the World Bank and other organizations through the university,” Beeli says.
 “Though I am going into the private sector now, I plan to complete a masters degree in a few years and these experiences will be invaluable.”